nazomikan/MilestoneJS/README.md

 **in Node.js**

-install MilestoneJS with github `git clone git@github.com:nazomikan/MilestoneJS.git`, then require it as below.
+install MilestoneJS with github `npm install milestonejs`, then require it as below.

-    var Milestone = require('/path/to/MilestoneJS').Milestone;
+    var Milestone = require('milestonejs').Milestone;
       , milestone = new Milestone()
       ;